Mothers of Plaza de Mayo: Global impact

 In 1978, when Argentina hosted the World Cup, the Mothers' demonstrations at the Plaza were covered by the international press in town for the sporting event.

 Later when Adolfo Scilingo spoke at the National Commission on Disappeared People, he described how many prisoners were drugged and thrown out of planes to their deaths in the Atlantic Ocean.
-For years following the regime, from early 1978 onwards, residents who lived along the Río de la Plata have found human remains of those abducted, murdered and dumped at sea.
+From early 1978 onwards, residents who lived along the Río de la Plata have found human remains of those abducted, murdered and dumped at sea.
+Bodies continued to wash up in the years after the fall of the regime.

-Some of the movement's most prominent supporters bodies were never found, such as French national Léonie Duquet.
-Duquet and her sister Alice Domon, both French nuns, were taken during the Dirty War.
+Some of the movement's most prominent supporters' bodies were never found, such as that of French national Alice Domon.
+Domon and Léonie Duquet, both French nuns, were taken during the Dirty War.
 Their disappearance attracted international attention and outrage, with demands for a United Nations investigation of human rights abuses in the country.
-France demanded information on the sisters, but the Argentine government denied all responsibility for them.
+France demanded information on the women, but the Argentine government denied all responsibility for them.

 In 2005, forensic anthropologists dug up some remains of bodies that had been buried in an unmarked grave after washing ashore (in late December 1977) near the beach resort of Santa Teresita, south of Buenos Aires.
-DNA testing identified among them Azucena Villaflor, Esther Careaga and María Eugenia Bianco, three pioneer Mothers of the Plaza who had "disappeared".
-In December 2005, Azucena Villaflor's ashes were buried in the Plaza de Mayo itself.
+DNA testing identified among them Azucena Villaflor, Esther Careaga and María Eugenia Bianco, three pioneer Mothers of Plaza who had been "disappeared", as well as Léonie Duquet.
+In December 2005, Azucena Villaflor's ashes were buried in the Plaza de Mayo.

 Divisions and radicalization

-Never giving up their pressure on the regime, after the military gave up its authority to a civilian government in 1983, the Mothers of the Plaza de Mayo rekindled hopes that they might learn the fates of their children, pushing again for information.
+Never giving up their pressure on the regime, after the military gave up its authority to a civilian government in 1983, the Mothers of Plaza de Mayo rekindled hopes that they might learn the fates of their children, and pushed again for the information.

 Beginning in 1984, teams assisted by the American geneticist Mary-Claire King began to use DNA testing to identify remains, when bodies of the "disappeared" were found.

-The government then conducted a national commission to collect testimony about the "disappeared", hearing from hundreds of witnesses.
-In 1985, it began prosecution of men indicted for crimes, beginning with the Trial of the Juntas, in which several high-ranking military officers were convicted and sentenced.
+The government conducted a national commission to collect testimony about the "disappeared", during which they heard from hundreds of witnesses.
+In 1985, it began the prosecution of men indicted for crimes, beginning with the Trial of the Juntas.
+Several high-ranking military officers were convicted and sentenced as a result.

 The military threatened a coup to prevent a widening of prosecutions.
 In 1986, Congress passed Ley de Punto Final, which stopped the prosecutions for some years.

 But in 2003, Congress repealed the Pardon Laws, and in 2005 the Argentine Supreme Court ruled them unconstitutional.
-During the Kirchner's administration, prosecution of war crimes were re-opened.
+During the Kirchner administration, the prosecution of war crimes was re-opened.
 Former high-ranking military and security officers have been convicted and sentenced in new cases.
 Among the charges is the stealing of babies of the disappeared.
 The first major figure, Miguel Etchecolatz, was convicted and sentenced in 2006.
 Most of the members of the Junta were imprisoned for crimes against humanity.